claresudbery/clare-wiki-ably/pages/organising/tools/kinemaster.md

     - Use the slider at the bottom to set opacity
 - Change the new clip's length in the video
     - By default it's pretty long (4.5 seconds)
+    - I changed it to a length of 00:00.177
+        - Note that the first time I did this (on my Delta Dawn video), the length I used was 00:00.143, and this worked fine.
+        - But the next time, I used the same length (for Big Dipper) and it didn't get used as the thumbnail.
+In iPhone photos app it used another clip from the beginning of the main vid.
+And when I clicked play it seemed to show that for a second at start of playing.
-    - I changed it to 00:00.143
+        - So I changed it to 00:00.177
-    - Move the cursor to just left of the start of the original video (I had it at 00:04.357)
+    - Move the cursor to just left of the start of the original video (I had it at 00:04.323)
     - Select the new clip
     - Click Trim/Split (top right)
     - Click Trim to left of playhead